AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 executed at all.
 The instruction is also said to be *uncovered* in this case.
-Conversely, a ``+`` means that the instruction is *fully covered* with respect to the analyzed criterion, with a meaning which depends on both the criterion and the kind of instruction -- typically, whether the instruction is a conditional branch and whether we are doing mere instruction or object branch coverage analysis.
-Other annotations, conveying *partial coverage*, might show up as well, also depending on the criterion and kind of instruction.
+Conversely, a ``+`` means that the instruction is *fully covered* with respect to the analyzed criterion, with a meaning which depends on both the criterion and the kind of instruction -- whether the instruction is a conditional branch and whether we are doing mere instruction or object branch coverage analysis.
+Annotations conveying *partial coverage* might show up as well, also depending on the criterion and kind of instruction.

-More details on the instruction specific annotations are provided in the criterion specific sections that follow.
+More details on the instruction specific annotations are provided in the sections that follow.
 Then, as the first line of the example suggests, the report also annotates each subprogram symbol as a whole, with the range of addresses that the subprogram spans and a synthetic coverage indication according to the following table:

 .. tabularcolumns:: cl